(Home Searches Are Repeated At The Bottom Of Page)

 Search Horse Properties

-I searched horse properties for sale today.
-In all of Las Vegas, Henderson, and North Las Vegas, there were almost 100 listings.
-They ranged from the mid-$300,000’s to over 6 Million.
-Every area of town has horse zoned property and even some near the middle of town.
+I searched horse properties for sale in North Las Vegas today.
+In all of Las Vegas, Henderson, and North Las Vegas, there were almost 70 listings.
+A year ago there were over 100.
+They ranged from the mid-$400,000’s to over 6 Million.
+Every area of town has horse-zoned property and there are also some near the middle of town.

-In addition to single horse properties, there is an equestrian custom home neighborhood by the McCarran Airport.
-These estates are all about horses, with homeowners sharing the stable, arenas and trails.
+In addition to single family horse properties, there is an equestrian custom home neighborhood by the McCarran Airport.
+These estates are all about horses, with homeowners sharing the stable, arenas, and trails.

 Areas around town have large and small pockets zoned for horses.
 North Las Vegas has quite a few areas zoned for horses, even though builders are trying to assemble as much land as possible.
 The Northwest has miles of custom homes on 1/2 acre or more without sidewalks.
 As an added plus, the area connects to Lone Mountain.